Pistonite/celer/docs/src/route/customizing-movements.md

-# Customizing Movements
+# Movements and Map Features
-This section is an extension of [Customizing Lines](./customizing-lines.md), focusing on the `coord` and `movements` properties for customizing map movements.
+This section will cover properties that let you add visuals to the map.

 ## Single Coordinate
-Use the `coord` property if the line has a single movement segment.
+Use the `coord` property to specify the coordinates on the map this line corresponds to.
 The coordinate specified should be a [Route Coord](./config/map#coordinate-concepts)

 ```yaml